-Like any pain in the lower extremities, ankle pain can be debilitating and burdensome to manage.
-The root cause of ankle pain can come in many forms—sprains, arthritis, gout, pseudogout and infection.
+Like any pain in the lower extremities, ankle pain can be debilitating and difficult to treat.
+The root cause of ankle pain can come in many forms—sprains, arthritis, gout, pseudogout, and infection.
 Understanding the cause of your ankle pain can be a great asset in finding optimal treatment for your pain.
 If left untreated, ankle pain can become chronic and may result in the development of other forms of severe foot pain.

 Common Causes of Ankle Pain